lnolazco/react-boilerplate-main/docs/implementation-plan.md

 ### 2.2.
 FolderForm Enhancements

 - [ ] Update FolderForm modal to allow selecting a parent folder when creating/editing a folder.
+Follow the designs in this image specs/screenshots/nested-folders-form.png where there is a dropdown to select the parent folder.
   - [ ] Integrate new select component for parent folder selection.
   - [ ] Ensure the select displays the folder hierarchy (tree view).